Dielli (Albanian paganism): Death and burial practices

 When somebody dies Albanians use to say: iu fik Dielli "the Sun went out for them".

-Accordin to Albanian tradition, when a person dies, they must be positioned always facing the sunrise: at home, in the yard, when resting on the way to the cemetery, as well as in the grave.
+According to Albanian tradition, when a person dies, they must be positioned always facing the sunrise: at home, in the yard, when resting on the way to the cemetery, as well as in the grave.
 This is a definite rule that finds continuity in archaeological material throughout the Middle Ages and Illyrian times.
 Another common practice consists in making a circle of small white stones outside the grave, also associated with the cult of the Sun.
 This tradition too finds echoes in Illyrian times, when a ring of stones was placed around the tumulus.
 (Note: Those traditions have also been found among other European peoples.
 Besides being rituals for the cult of the Sun, they could have been mythic-ritualistic practices to preserve the memory of the ancestral migrations from the east, the original homeland of the Indo-European peoples in the Pontic–Caspian steppe.)